Every chinchilla needs bedding.

 I’m 100% not against using shavings for chinchilla bedding.

 Shavings make for perfectly good bedding for chinchillas.
 But I do not believe aspen shavings are the best chinchilla bedding you can choose.

 That is what this post is ultimately about.

-I’m just a much bigger advocate for the fleece liners designed to line the trays of the cage instead.
+I’m just a much bigger advocate for fleece liners that are designed to line the trays of the cage.